 What do I suggest?
 Do what works and dump what doesn’t.

 I chose to create my own press.
-I’ve got six really great books on the market and have won multiple awards with them.
+I’ve got nine books on the market.
+Most have won multiple awards.

 The bottom line is: Writing/authoring is a tough way to make a living, no matter how you do it.
 Is what I’m doing easier than going the traditional route?
 No. It is easier on my gut.